 The regulations make one think about the consequences for human health if sea creatures are eating these things.
 That point is beyond the scope of the regulations, but it is worth making.
 I will finish where I started.
 I hope that my remarks are in no way seen as my saying that the regulations are not important, because they really are.
 As my hon.
 Friend the Member for Halifax said, the Opposition support the regulations; I and other Committee members clearly support what the Government are doing on this, and there is clearly more work to be done on what is not included in the regulations.

 The Government and Parliament need to use the regulations as an example of the sort of legislation that Parliament will pass if industry and others fail to put their own house in order.
 It should act as a wake-up call.
 It is not good enough to be horrified; people need to act.
-They need to act quickly—and now.
+They need to act now.

 I will try to restrict my reply to the regulations.
 I could wax lyrical about marine litter and microplastics for a long time, but I assure the hon.
 Member for Halifax that if the particles in wax are less than 5 mm, they are included in the scope of the ban.

 With regard to the definition of plastic, REACH does not define what plastics are but defines individual products.
 We felt that was not an effective way to achieve our aim, so the broader, well-known definition of plastic is used to ensure that we cover every single product.
-With regard to what products microbeads are used in and looking at other countries, as I articulated earlier, the very fact that we are banning any plastic particle less than or equal to 5 mm—we are not say that it is only those microbeads that have a particular effect that are banned—is going further than the other countries mentioned.
+With regard to what products microbeads are used in and looking at other countries, as I articulated earlier, the very fact that we are banning any plastic particle less than or equal to 5 mm—we are not saying that it is only those microbeads that have a particular effect that are banned—is going further than the other countries mentioned.
 For the sake of doubt, nor have we limited the scope of what a rinse-off product is; it includes, but is not limited to, shower gels, body washes, intimate washes, liquid soaps, solid soaps and beaded hand cleaners.
 That will include things such as the Neutrogena product but also industrial products.
 Our farmers use Swarfega and similar, and the same will happen there.
 I could go on with a variety of things, including toothpaste, mouthwash, depilatory creams and gels, and similar elements.